dhiltonp/pop/docs/source/book/problem.rst

 =====================

 Much of the history of computing was skipped in this brief review, but it aims to set up the issues we face today.
-There are a few of many areas that are worth addressing.
+There are many areas that are worth addressing.

 OOP was not made for Today's Problems
 -------------------------------------

 OOP was created from the bottom up.
-It has many brilliant concepts, but it was created to solve issues with writing programming languages and came of age with Java, C++ and the rise of the desktop computer and desktop GUI.
+It has many brilliant concepts, but it was created to solve issues with writing programming languages.
+It came of age with Java, C++ and the rise of the desktop computer and desktop GUI.

 The objections of older Unix era developers (whose code we still use) ring more true today than ever before.
 Most code is overly complex and brittle.
 Monolithic and large software discards the wisdom of the Unix Philosophy, rather than seeking to extend it.

-Today's problems are a combination of back end issues, distributed computing, distributed development, and a new class of GUI that is not driven by the old rules of the personal computer.
+Today's problems are a combination of back-end issues, distributed computing, distributed development, and a new class of GUI that is not driven by the old rules of the personal computer.